Theater Studies Mainstage Addresses Racism Against Black America

 A traditional Theater Studies mainstage course (THEATRST 350) would provide students the chance to participate in the department’s major production for the semester, with a faculty member not only teaching the course, but also directing.
 Classwork would focus on analyzing, researching, and producing a play, with students auditioning for roles and rehearsing lines well into the fall.
 Costumes and sets would be built and props gathered—all culminating in a multi-week public performance on a stage at the Bryan Center.

 But this semester, students will experience a slightly different path.
 For starters, the course will be hybrid, taught both online and in person, with a final performance presented for three nights to a remote audience.
 Department Chair Torry Bend will teach the course, with JaMeeka Holloway-Burrell, a leader of Black theater in the Triangle, taking the helm as guest director.
-The class structure will become an elongated form of table work, where students read through the play and spend more time analyzing and discussing such things as themes, characters, and historical contexts—and students will still be required to participate in the play.
+The class structure will become an elongated form of table work, where students read through the play and spend more time analyzing and discussing such things as themes, characters, and historical contexts—and students will still be required to participate in the play that was adapted for stage by Stephen Sachs.

 Guest experts and historians will periodically join the class to help students consider their own experiences of microaggressions, perceptions, and stereotypes.
 The work done during the first half of the class will allow students to draw on personal experiences, as well as the experiences of their classmates, to perform the final production.
 “With a virtual performance and less focus on larger production elements, students will be given more time to research and investigate the play and its themes,” explains Bend.
 “It’s a perfect theatrical experience for anyone new to theater.”